Deep Generative Transformers for Probabilistic Time Series and Spatiotemporal Forecasting: Proposed Methodology

-The core element of the EnTransformer architecture is the pre-additive stochastic noise injection, which enables the generation of probabilistic forecasts.
-The input matrix is explicitly duplicated $M$ times along the batch dimension, yielding a batched tensor of shape $(M \times B, p, D + D_{cov})$.
+The core element of the Enformer architecture is the pre-additive stochastic noise injection, which enables the generation of probabilistic forecasts.
+The input matrix is explicitly duplicated $M$ times along the batch dimension (RepeatInterleave operation), yielding a batched tensor of shape $(M \times B, p, D + D_{cov})$.
 A stochastic noise layer is appended directly to the Transformer encoder input.
-For each of the $M$ duplicated sequences $\boldsymbol{X}^{(m)}_{batch}$, an independent noise tensor $\boldsymbol{\epsilon}^{(m)}$ of the same dimension is sampled and added to the raw features before they are linearly projected into the model's hidden dimension: The noise $\boldsymbol{\epsilon}^{(m)}$ is sampled from a Gaussian or Uniform distribution, i.e., $\boldsymbol{\epsilon}^{(m)} \sim \mathcal{N}(\boldsymbol{0}, \sigma^2 \mathbf{I})$ or $\boldsymbol{\epsilon}^{(m)} \sim \mathcal{U}(-\sigma, \sigma)$, where $\sigma$ is a predefined hyperparameter dictating the standard deviation of the injected noise.
+For each of the $M$ duplicated sequences $\boldsymbol{X}^{(m)}_{batch}$, an independent noise tensor $\boldsymbol{\epsilon}^{(m)}$ of the same dimension is sampled and added to the raw features before they are linearly projected into the model's hidden dimension, as $\boldsymbol{X'}_{batch}^{(m)} = \boldsymbol{X}_{batch}^{(m)} + \boldsymbol{\epsilon}^{(m)}.$

+The noise $\boldsymbol{\epsilon}^{(m)}$ is sampled from a Gaussian or Uniform distribution, i.e., $\boldsymbol{\epsilon}^{(m)} \sim \mathcal{N}(\boldsymbol{0}, \sigma^2 \mathbf{I})$ or $\boldsymbol{\epsilon}^{(m)} \sim \mathcal{U}(-\sigma, \sigma)$, where $\sigma$ is a predefined hyperparameter dictating the standard deviation of the injected noise.
 The choice of the noise distribution is data dependent and can be empirically determined through standard validation techniques.
 By expanding the input sequence $M$ times along the batch dimension prior to the encoder, the architecture requires only a single forward pass to generate the stochastic ensemble.
 During this pass, the sampled noise tensor matching the augmented batch shape simultaneously applies independent stochastic perturbations to each of the $M$ replicas.
 Consequently, the initially identical historical contexts are efficiently mapped to $M$ mathematically distinct continuous representations within a single computational step.